-The municipality has made an official decision to become tobacco free, and is also a tobacco free workplace with no smoking allowed during working hours and with a no-smoking policy clearly stated in future job adverts; employees that do smoke are encouraged to stop smoking and are also provided with adequate support in order to guit smoking, which is offered during working hours; written instructions about the non-smoking policy were developed and distributed to work units; smoking was prohibited in indoor and outdoor municipality settings which is clearly marked by posters or signs; no new smoking areas will be built, while all remaining smoking areas are located outside and isolated in such a way that the smoke doesn't drift inside the premises - they were also removed from the proximity of places used and frequented by children and young people; municipality events are smoke-free affairs; tobacco products are not sold in premises operated by the municipality; the municipality has tobacco-free council housing; the occupational health care plan covers support for smoking cessation; and finally, a comprehensive "transdisciplinary team model".
+The municipality has made an official decision to become tobacco free, and is also a tobacco free workplace with no smoking allowed during working hours and with a no-smoking policy clearly stated in future job adverts; employees that do smoke are encouraged to stop smoking and are also provided with adequate support in order to quit smoking, which is offered during working hours; written instructions about the non-smoking policy were developed and distributed to work units; smoking was prohibited in indoor and outdoor municipality settings which is clearly marked by posters or signs; no new smoking areas will be built, while all remaining smoking areas are located outside and isolated in such a way that the smoke doesn't drift inside the premises - they were also removed from the proximity of places used and frequented by children and young people; municipality; the municipality has tobacco-free council housing; the occupational health care plan covers support for smoking cessation; and finally, a comprehensive "transdisciplinary team model".
 TDT TDT model exists as basis for cessation work.